 "Get behind Me, Satan!
 You are a stumbling block to Me; for you are not setting your mind on God’s interests, but man’s" (Matthew 16:23).

 Satan is our "adversary."
 He used Peter to put a stumbling block before the Lord.
 Peter was doing the same thing that Satan did when he tempted Jesus to reject the work that His Father had given Him to finish.
 In the Garden of Gethsemane, this temptation became even more intense.
 There, Jesus, as man, felt deeply grieved and distressed.
-He prayed fervently to the Father saying,
+He prayed fervently to the Father, saying,

 “My Father, if it is possible, let this cup pass from Me; yet not as I will, but as You will” (Matthew 26:39).

-The lesson for us is that we must treat Satan the same way that Jesus did as if to say "get behind me" when he attempts to enter our heart, as he did Judas Iscariot (John 13:26-27) How do we do this?
+The lesson for us is that we must treat Satan the same way Jesus did as if to say "get behind me" when he attempts to enter our hearts, as he did Judas Iscariot (John 13:26-27).
+How do we do this?
 Simply by not surrendering to him.
 We must do the will of God.
 By fighting him off with "the sword of the Spirit, which is the word of God" (Eph.
 6:17).
 If Jesus, our Lord, could overcome temptation without any supernatural help from the Spirit, surely we Christians can do so today.
-We must treasure the Word of God in our hearts, as did Jesus, so that we might reject temptation and overcome sin!
+We must treasure the Word of God in our hearts, as did Jesus, so we might reject temptation and overcome sin!

 "Then Satan went out from the presence of the Lord and smote Job with sore boils from the sole of his foot to the crown of his head.
 And he took a potsherd to scrape himself while he was sitting among the ashes" (Job 2:7).